-PER 3070 NUTRITION AND PHYSICAL CONDITIONING
+PER 3070 SPORT NUTRITION

-A study of basic nutrition and its effects upon growth and development, body composition, and human performance in the active and inactive person.
-In conjunction with studying the basic components of a total body, year-round physical conditioning program specific to the individual and activity.
+A study of nutrition and its effects upon growth and development, body composition, and human performance in the active and inactive person and its effect on sport and fitness goals.
+This course will prepare and require students to pass the NASM Fitness Nutrition Specialist certification exam.